 Hi there, I'm Francois Stiennon.
 I studied economics at Warwick and Cambridge.
-During my time as a student, I found reading textbooks to be inefficient and sometimes a bit dull.
-To keep things interesting, I started building tools to visualise and interact with the models.
-By being able to see how things work for myself, I was able to gain a much deeper intuition for the theory, which eventually allowed me to appreciate its beauty and relevance to the outside world.
+During my time as a student, I found it difficult to gain a deep intuition for how theoretical models work from reading textbooks.
+Hence, I built tools to visualise and interact with the models.
+By being able to see how things work for myself, I was able to gain a much deeper understanding for the theory, which eventually allowed me to appreciate its beauty and relevance to the outside world.

 I have since developed an interest in how to make the learning process more efficient through interactive software tools.
 This website is a way for me to experiment and explore my ideas for how to do this.
 I am a big believer in learning things online.
 I haven't received any formal training in computer science/programming.
 Besides economics, my interests include statistics and machine learning.